rpbarber1/CISC474-Spring2020/Guunk/README.md

   reaches the star, they win and a win screen comes up.

   Power-Ups:

     Boot: allows player to walk on green slime

     Up Arrow: allows player to double jump

     Hang Glider: allows player to glide while holding 'shift' key

+  Controls:

+    w,a,s,d or arrow keys to move

+    'shift' to glide with power-up

+    double tap 'w' to double jump with power-up